How to Earn a Culinary Degree from Home

 Online culinary students are equipped with a toolkit of culinary essentials.

-After so much practice, you want to put your skills into action in the real world!
-That is where externships come in.
 Just like their peers attending in-person programs, online students must complete one or two hands-on industry externships, depending on their program.

 Students can put the skills they’ve learned online into practice during externships.